-Box Type: 'trun' Container: Track Fragment Box ('traf') Mandatory: No Quantity: Zero or more
+Box Type: 'trun'

+Container: Track Fragment Box ('traf')

 Within the Track Fragment Box, there are zero or more Track Run Boxes.
-If the duration-is-empty flag is set in the $tf_flags$ , there are no track runs.
+If the duration-is-empty flag is set in the tf flags, there are no track runs.
 A track run documents a contiguous set of samples for a track.